List of General Hospital characters introduced in the 1980s: Impact

 The feud between the Cassadine and Spencer families start after Mikkos's death; his widow Helena decides to take revenge on Luke and Laura.
 For years, she tortures them all because of her plans to avenge the murder of Mikkos.

 Mikkos and Helena's controlling ways are often mentioned as the reason for the family being so screwed up.
 Their oldest son, Stavros in 1983, kidnaps Laura Spencer, forces her into marriage and to bear his son, Nikolas.
 Their other son, the gentler Stefan, is looked down upon for not being more like his brother, and parents.
 Stefan also has a thing for Laura, but he is killed by Luke in 2003.
 In the 1990s, it is revealed that Mikkos had an affair with the Swedish opera singer, Kristin Bergman who bore him two children, Natasha and Kristina Cassadine.
 When Helena finds out about the affair, she kills Kristen forcing Mikkos to send his daughters into hiding.
 The infant Kristina is put up for adoption, while Natasha's name is changed to Alexis and Mikkos lies, claiming she is the daughter of his late sister, Sophia, and raises her in Greece with his sons.
 In 2009, Helena reveals that Mikkos had another bastard child, the evil Valentin who had been disowned by Mikkos years earlier.
 Valentin is initially meant to cause more trouble for the Spencers and even the Cassadines, however the storyline is dropped.
 Mikkos and Helena are also believed to have another child, Irina Cassadine, who is shot to death by Helena in early 2012.
 Though Helena claims Irina as her daughter, it was never stated that she was fathered by Mikkos.

 Mikkos's tyrannical spirit also affects his grandchildren, most significantly his granddaughter, Sam McCall.
 When a 16 years Alexis gets pregnant at boarding school, Mikkos forces Alexis into giving Sam up for adoption.
 Mikkos then forges a death certificate to make sure Alexis can never find her daughter.

 In 2016, Valentin Cassadine finally makes contact with his family, killing off his nephew Nikolas and claiming the Cassadine fortune for himself.
 Valentin reveals that he was shipped off to boarding school in Bedlington, England when was around 5 or 6 years old and never returned home.

 Victor Cassadine

-Victor Cassadine is a fictional character from the ABC daytime soap opera General Hospital.
-The role was originated by Thaao Penghlis in the 1981 Ice Princess storyline.
+Victor Cassadine was originated by Thaao Penghlis in the 1981 Ice Princess storyline.
 On January 31, 2014, Penghlis reprised the role on and off until September 16, 2014.
-Charles Shaughnessy assumed to the role on September 2, 2021.
+Charles Shaughnessy assumed to the role on September 2, 2021, and exited on May 8, 2023.